 Media is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,350 people and ten constituent neighborhoods, Media is the 269th largest community in Pennsylvania.

 Media home prices are not only among the most expensive in Pennsylvania, but Media real estate also consistently ranks among the most expensive in America.

-Media is a decidedly white-collar borough, with fully 93.41% of the workforce employed in white-collar jobs, well above the national average.
+Media is a decidedly white-collar borough, with fully 93.05% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Media is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Media who work in office and administrative support (13.55%), management occupations (12.98%), and healthcare (9.69%).
+There are especially a lot of people living in Media who work in office and administrative support (12.62%), management occupations (12.21%), and sales jobs (10.21%).

 Also of interest is that Media has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Media is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Polish and Spanish.